 - Get a tray or box.
-Shallow trays are best, but my personal favorite are those clear plastic salad tubs with lids.
-It’s a little harder to trim, and you may not get ideal airflow, but the lids are nice for keeping the seeds moist while they germinate.
+Shallow trays are best, although my personal favorite are those clear plastic salad tubs with lids.
+It’s a little harder to trim, and you may not get ideal airflow, however the lids are nice for keeping the seeds moist while they germinate.

 - Spread 2 inches of potting soil in your container.
 Pre-moisten your potting mix and don’t pack it down.
 Keep the soil nice and fluffy when you add it in.